Lancs Roman Roads

 Quernmore - looking back to Lancaster

 From just beyond Quernmore, above the last zig-zag.
 Lancaster Castle (and fort site) can be made out fractionally right of centre.
-As the Roman characteristics of this road continue on beyond Quernmore and the kilns it possibly had a further destination in mind but with currently no Lidar data here then this is just speculation for the present.
+The Roman characteristics of this road continue on beyond Quernmore and the kilns.

 Click for larger view